peterosterlund2/texel/readme.txt

   MinProbeDepth can be useful if the larger tablebases are on slower disks than the smaller tablebases.

+MinProbeDepth6dtz, MinProbeDepth7dtz

+  Minimum remaining search depth required to probe 6-men and 7-men DTZ tablebases.
+Values smaller than MinProbeDepth6, MinProbeDepth7 are ignored.
+  Values larger than MinProbeDepth6/7 can be useful if DTZ tables are on slower disks than WDL tables.

 Clear Hash

   When activated, clears the hash table and the history heuristic table, so that